ProximaX (XPX) Price Reaches $0.0012 on Major Exchanges

 According to CryptoCompare, “ProximaX is a cryptocurrency payment platform.
 It was developed as an extension of the Blockchain and Distributed Ledger Technology (DLT) with utility services and protocols.
 ProximaX provides the users with crypto storage features as well as a P2P (Peer to Peer) multimedia streaming and messaging service.
 The ProximaX token (XPX) is a Nem-based algorithm cryptocurrency.
 It will be the currency used to access the platform available goods and services. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as ProximaX directly using US dollars.
-Investors seeking to trade ProximaX should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ProximaX using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as ProximaX directly using U.S. dollars.
+Investors seeking to acquire ProximaX should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy ProximaX using one of the exchanges listed above.

 Receive News & Updates for ProximaX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ProximaX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.